Industry structure and development

 Industry structure

 Sugarcane and sugar production are seasonal with more than 90% happening in the winter months of November to March.
 Share of sugarcane use in the production of sugar has steadily increased over time in preference to alternative sweeteners.
-UP, Maharashtra and Karnataka are the dominant sugar producing States accounting for about 85% of countrys production, suffice to meet entire domestic consumption.
+UP Maharashtra and Karnataka are the dominant sugar producing States accounting for about 85% of countrys production, suffice to meet entire domestic consumption.
+SW monsoon plays a stellar role impacting area, productivity and quality of cane crop in Maharashtra and Karnataka but the State of UP is largely insular thanks to perennial river sources for irrigation.
 Household sugar consumption is about 35% with per capita consumption below 20 kg that is far lower than Brazil, US and Europe.

 Sugar is a tightly controlled and rigorously regulated business, both by the Centre & State.
-Sugar industry reforms remain overdue despite growing consensus on the economic imperative to not delay same any longer.
-In particular, the desolate disconnect between sugar and sugarcane price demands a decisive and lasting solution.
+Sugar industry reforms remain overdue despite growing consensus on the economic imperative for same.
+In particular, the detestable disconnect between sugar and sugarcane price demands at once a decisive and lasting solution.
 NITI Aayog too came out with a report of its Task Force on Sugarcane and Sugar in April 2020 besides CACP religiously reinforcing its recommendations on this in its annual cane pricing policy reports.
 Food Ministry in turn constituted a working committee in Apr 21 to engage with stakeholders and evolve a mechanism for implementation of these recommendations.
-It remains regretfully a work in progress for a little too long.
+It remains regretfully a work in progress ad infinitum.

 Paradigm shift to ethanol